Was brick tea thrown overboard at the Boston Tea Rebellion?

 By the 18th century, the most common tea for export to Europe was tea in leaf form.
 Brick tea was still available and widely used for trade, but mostly with countries bordering China’s northern and western frontiers.

 In simple terms, brick tea headed northwest on horseback via the Tea Road beginning in the 6th century.
-Loose green and black teas left the ports of Canton and Amoy bound for London and Amsterdam beginning in the mid 17th century.
+Loose green and black teas left the ports of Canton and Amoy bound for London and Amsterdam starting in the mid 17th century.

 Samuel Ball, a former inspector for the East India Company, wrote an extensive account of Chinese tea trade in 1848 which included stories of brick tea –